Why am I bleeding so much? Understanding Heavy Periods

 Obviously there are many reasons why someone may be experiencing heavy periods.
 As a naturopathic doctor, one of my primary jobs is to discover the root cause of the problem and treat based on that.

-As anemia can be a common occurrence in women with heavy periods, it’s essential to investigate iron and ferritin levels and use that information to supplement if needed.
+As anemia is very common in women with heavy periods, you need to get your ferritin and CBC tested before you supplement.
 I like supplementing with iron, rather than increasing iron rich foods because blood changes will happen more quickly this way.
 Nevertheless, eating your fair share of leafy greens will have it’s own healthy benefits.

 This vitamin helps to increase iron absorption, especially when you’re eating iron-rich food sources.
 A really easy way to incorporate greens and vitamin C together is by eating a salad!
 Add some red pepper, lemon juice, cabbage and even parsley to a salad can help increase iron and help with absorption!